Who to Contact for Help

 Announcing New Dissertation Clearance Procedure

-Currently each program has its own format guidelines, set of forms students must complete, etc. This process creates a single university-wide format, so that all Alliant dissertations and doctoral projects will have a common “look and feel.”
+Previously, each program had its own format guidelines, set of forms, etc. This process created a single university-wide format, so that all Alliant dissertations and doctoral projects have a common look and feel.

-The university also will now require only one form in order to submit the final dissertation or doctoral project to the library.
+The university also now requires only one form in order to submit the final dissertation or doctoral project to the library.
 The student and committee complete this form after the student successfully defends the dissertation and makes all required revisions.

-The format and guidelines for the document are very similar to those of most programs in the university, but everyone is likely to notice some differences (many minor) from what they are currently doing.
-Here are the most important features to note about the guidelines:
+The format and guidelines for the document are similar to those of most programs in the university, but everyone is likely to notice some differences (many minor) from what they did previously.
+Here are the most important features to note about the new guidelines: